Michel Gauthier: Political career

 Gauthier was first elected as a Member of the National Assembly of Quebec for the Parti Québécois in 1981 for Roberval and was parliamentary secretary to the finance minister from 1983 to 1985.
 He was re-elected to the legislature in 1985 and served until 1988 when he resigned his seat to become director-general of the Roberval school board.

 He won a seat in the House of Commons of Canada as a candidate of the Bloc Québécois in 1993.

 Gauthier was not one of the Bloc's better-known Members of Parliament (MPs), but after Lucien Bouchard resigned to become Premier of Quebec, Gauthier won the Bloc Québécois leadership election of 1996, defeating Francine Lalonde.
 The vote was conducted among members of the party's directorate rather than by all members of the party, and this hurt Gauthier's legitimacy.

-Gauthier's lack of profile resulted in some opposition parties mocking him as being the "faceless leader" of the opposition, as he was largely a political unknown in most of Canada and even in Quebec.
-His leadership was unpopular with the caucus due to alleged conservative views and his lack of "charisma or authority" when compared to Bouchard.
+Gauthier's lack of profile resulted in some opposition parties mocking him as being the "faceless leader" of the opposition and not up for such a high profile job, as he was largely a political unknown in most of Canada and even in his native Quebec.
+His leadership was unpopular with the caucus due to his alleged conservative views in a left wing party, and his lack of "charisma or authority" when compared to his predecessor Bouchard.
 Facing a revolt by his MPs, which culminated in the leaking of confidential caucus discussions, Gauthier resigned in March 1997.
 He was succeeded by Gilles Duceppe.

 As a result of health issues after surgery, he announced in March 2007 that he would not run in the next federal election.
 He served as BQ House Leader from 1997 until 2007.
 Gauthier also served as the chief campaign organizer.
 He formally resigned on July 29, 2007, and became the host of Gauthier, a television news show, which began airing on TQS in September 2007.

 On May 12, 2018, Gauthier joined the Conservative Party of Canada after not having been a member of any political party for eleven years.
 He has also said he was no longer a sovereigntist, though he remained a Quebec nationalist.